Frank-Jan/Compiler/README.md

 * comments

 ## Mandatory Features Not Implemented:
-* the use of printf and scanf
-* arrays
+* None
-* in the errors the position and line are not given

 ## Optional Features Implemented:
 * All paths of function body end with return statement if function doesn't return void
+* Dead code